Sandhoff disease: History

 Sandhoff disease is one of several forms of what was formerly known as amaurotic idiocy.
-This inherited disease is characterized by the accumulation of lipid-containing cells in the viscera and in the nervous system, mental retardation, and impaired vision or blindness.
+This inherited disease is characterized by the accumulation of lipid-containing cells in the viscera and in the nervous system, intellectual disability, and impaired vision or blindness.
 The chemical and enzymatic analysis of various patients with amaurotic idiocy by Konrad Sandhoff (born 1939), a German biochemist, led to the identification of several biochemically distinct diseases: the first biochemical description of GM1-gangliosidosis in 1963, Sandhoff disease in 1968, Tay-Sachs-Disease, the AB-variant of GM2-Gangliosidosis and the B1-variant of GM2-gangliosidosis.

 The molecular defect in Sandhoff disease was discovered when Sandhoff studied the biochemistry of sphingolipids and gangliosides in the laboratory of Prof. Horst Jatzkewitz (1912–2002), a German biochemist (Max Planck Institute for Psychiatry, Munich).
 In October 1966, he obtained deep-frozen autopsy material from an infantile case with amaurotic idiocy.
 The glycolipid analysis soon demonstrated differences from all the cases studied before.
 Besides the neuronal storage of GM2, the storage of GA2 was much more pronounced, and different from all cases of Tay-Sachs disease studied so far, globoside accumulated in the visceral organs and, most importantly, hexosaminidase activity was almost completely absent.
 The disease causing catabolic enzyme deficiency of hexosaminidases was demonstrated with four different substrates (p–nitrophenyl-β-D-N-acetylglucosaminide, p-nitrophenyl-β-D-N-acetylgalactosaminide, glycolipid [3H]GA2 and [3H]globoside) in four different organs and published in 1968.